 To learn more about how to get a captain's license, visit the Mariners Learning System website.
 Apply the code GETMYBOAT10 to enjoy a 10% discount.

-South Carolina law will require anyone born after July 1, 2007, to have a boating safety certificate, US Coast Guard license, merchant marine credential, or valid boat rental safety certificate to operate a boat, personal watercraft, or specialty propcraft with 10 horsepower or more.
+South Carolina law requires anyone born after July 1, 2007, to have a boating safety certificate, US Coast Guard license, merchant marine credential, or valid boat rental safety certificate to operate a boat, personal watercraft, or specialty propcraft with 10 horsepower or more.

 Commercial Fishing